1fish2/BBQTimer/README.md

   BBQ Timer to the rightmost position; afterwards, move the Digital Clock there.

 ## Known Issues
+* The app doesn't install in external storage (SD card) because when you use USB to share files with a computer, Android forces external storage apps to exit and deletes their lock/home screen widgets.
 * Due to [Android OS bug 2880](https://code.google.com/p/android/issues/detail?id=2880), if the clock gets set backwards, the widget's date display might not update until the clock catches up to what was going to be the next day.
-* The app is configured to never install on the SD card so Android won't delete its lock/home screen widgets when you enable USB mass storage to share files with a computer.
 * In the emulator (Nexus 5 Kit Kat), the Activity's timer sometimes stops.
-* On Android OS versions older than API v15 (ICE_CREAM_SANDWICH_MR1), the app omits the alarm count from the notification area.
+* On Android OS versions older than API level 15 (ICE_CREAM_SANDWICH_MR1), the app omits the alarm count from the notification area.
 This avoids an Android crash.
-* On Android emulator builds v12 to v16 (JELLY_BEAN), the checkbox overlaps its label "Periodic alarms this many minutes apart:".
+* On Android emulator builds API level 12 to level 16 (JELLY_BEAN), the checkbox overlaps its label "Periodic alarms this many minutes apart:".
 Just an emulator bug?
-* On Android emulator v12, the notification area shows black text on a black background.
+* On Android emulator API level 12, the notification area shows black text on a black background.
   Just an emulator bug?
-* On Android emulator v15 (ICE_CREAM_SANDWICH_MR1), the notification area displays the stopwatch's start time instead of its elapsed time.
+* On Android emulator API level 15 (ICE_CREAM_SANDWICH_MR1), the notification area displays the stopwatch's start time instead of its elapsed time.
-* Not yet tested on Android v13 (HONEYCOMB_MR2) or Android v14 (ICE_CREAM_SANDWICH) (where the
+* Not yet tested on Android API level 13 (HONEYCOMB_MR2) or level 14 (ICE_CREAM_SANDWICH) (where the
   emulator takes most of an hour to launch, then croaks, every time).
 If you're on these versions of Android, let me know how it goes.
 * There may be a fraction of a second clock skew between the stopwatch time displayed in the widget